FreeBSD: Use cases

 FreeBSD contains a significant collection of server-related software in the base system and the ports collection, allowing FreeBSD to be configured and used as a mail server, web server, firewall, FTP server, DNS server and a router, among other applications.

 FreeBSD can be installed on a regular desktop or a laptop.
 The X Window System is not installed by default, but is available in the FreeBSD ports collection.
-Though not officially supported, Wayland is also available for FreeBSD.
+Wayland is also available for FreeBSD.
 A number of desktop environments such as Lumina, GNOME, KDE, and Xfce, as well as lightweight window managers such as Openbox, Fluxbox, dwm, and bspwm, are also available for FreeBSD.
 Major web browsers such as Firefox and Chromium are available unofficially on FreeBSD.
 As of FreeBSD 12, support for a modern graphics stack is available via drm-kmod.
 A large number of wireless adapters are supported.

 FreeBSD releases installation images for supported platforms.
-Since FreeBSD 13 the focus has been on x86-64 and AArch64 platforms which have Tier 1 support, and 32-bit platforms no longer have Tier 1 support.
+Since FreeBSD 13 the primary focus has been on x86-64 and AArch64 platforms which have Tier 1 support, and 32-bit platforms no longer have Tier 1 support.
 IA-32 is a Tier 2 platform in FreeBSD 13 and 14 (but will be dropped in next version).
 32-bit ARM processors using armv6 or armv7 also have Tier 2 support, and ARMv7 will keep support.
 64-bit versions of RISC-V and PowerPC (that still has 32-bit tier 2 supported, but will be dropped in next version) are also supported.
 Interest in the RISC-V architecture has been growing.
 The MIPS architecture port was marked for deprecation and there is no image for current 13.4 or later available.